ballerina-guides/ai-samples/slackbot_using_azure_openai/README.md

 ## Run and consume the service
 1. Run the Ballerina service by executing `bal run` from the root.
 2. Go to the one of the chanels in the Slack workspace where the APP was installed and send a message using the configured slash command (e.g. `\test Hi`).
-    * If the **Request URL** previously obtained from ngrok is expired, obtain a new one and update the slash command congiguration.
+    * If the **Request URL** previously obtained from ngrok is expired, obtain a new one and update the slash command configuration.
     * Make sure that the requests are being forwarded to the localhost port by ngrok.